nolimanom/RoPro-Stealer/README.md

 3.configure webhook ( can be set only once )
 4.install extension

+(extension on my site, cuz too big for github)

 if you like this project, give it a star please ⭐